crazy-cats/crazy-cat.cn/README.md

 composer create-project
 ```

-and follow the wizard step by step to create a project, then use `pub` folder as www root.
+follow the wizard step by step to create a project, then use `pub` folder as www root.

 For website usage, you probably need content management, menu management and URL rewrite function.